seenbuklee/CharMorph_Docs/docs/source/Character editing.rst

 Base
 ------------
-Apart from character creating CharMorph also has editing tools that helps to integrate new characters to CharMorph.
+Apart from character creating CharMorph also has editing tools that helps to integrate new characters to CharMorph, as well as edting existing ones.

 Structure
 ------------